HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/authoring_portlet/content_management_artifacts/pages/managed_pages/advadmin_managedpages/index.md

 -   **[Lost-found site area](wcm_mngpages_lostfound.md)**
 When Web Content Manager cannot determine the proper location of a page item in the Portal Site library, the page item is stored in the lost-found site area.
 This site area ensures that you can recover pages and any content that is stored beneath the pages when a problem occurs.
 - **[Update Sorting Page by Title](wcm_mngpages_sorting_pages.md)**
-To update sorting of Page by Title, we need to do some of the prerequisite
+Starting with version 210 it is possible to enable a synch of the Page by Title to the WCM Library.

 ???+ info "Related information"